 This hangover from the past still rests heavily on the party.
-Possible candidates I talk to keep on referring back to old election results.
-Regions keep on thinking about supporting future target seats based on the past.
-The party’s selection rules keep on looking backwards to work out what are the winnable seats.
-And the list goes on.
+In the run up the last general election, possible candidates I talked to kept on referring back to old election results.
+Regions kept on thinking about supporting future target seats based on the past.
+The party’s selection rules kept on mostly looking backwards to work out what are the winnable seats.
+And the list went on.

 As a trained historian, I am of course keen on learning from the past.
 But to rebuild as a better and stronger party, we mustn’t just look to replicate the past.
 We need to build something different, more durable and therefore more successful.

 We have – hopefully – only a brief window in which to carry out that pivot in party strategy before there are too many internal vested interests in place once again which would stop it.

 That’s why premature Stakhanovite optimism is problematic.
 That’s why the regular switching around of party messaging is risky.
 What we need instead is to take a strategy and run with it, reversing our usual approach to policy.

 UPDATE: A comment on Facebook referenced this apposite Friends clip.